 Build a School in a Developing Nation

 Help build a school and you could change the lives of children and families in an entire community.
-Approximately 115 million children in developing nations are not given the chance to attend school.
+Approximately 57 million primary school aged children were not attending school in 2011, according to the Global Partnership for Education, and many others had dropped out.
 Many villages, particularly in Sub-Saharan African and South Asia, don't have the enough money to build schools for their children.
 The average first world nation spends around $4,000 per student each year.
 In contrast, developing nations spend an average of $40 per student each year.
 This discrepancy means that children born in poor nations may not even have a schoolhouse to attend.

 By building a school in a developing nation, you can help these students get the education they deserve.
 Studies have shown that when children are given an education, deviant behaviors such as prostitution decline.
 As a generation of educated children becomes adults, they will improve the quality of life for everyone in their community.
 Educated children will make more money than their parents and will be better prepared to pull their families out of poverty.
 The overall health of the community members will also improve.
 With newfound education and prosperity, diseases such as AIDS will begin to lose their grip and infant mortality rates will improve.
 What these children learn within the four walls of a newly built schoolhouse can have a ripple effect that improves life for their own children, their grandchildren, and the children of future generations.